rpclib/rpclib/README.md

-# Work in progress

-This library is a work in progress.
-At this time, the functionality is far from complete and I'm not even sure if it's possible to build on machines other than my own.
-However, I decided to move it to github so I can track my tasks in the issue tracker.
-I will write a status and roadmap when the library has a functioning version.

-But, for the time being, many statements in the following readme are just things I want it to have, not things it already has.

 # callme [![Build Status](https://travis-ci.org/sztomi/callme.svg?branch=master)](https://travis-ci.org/sztomi/callme)

-`callme` may be the fastest and easiest RPC library for C++.
+`callme` may be the easiest RPC library for C++!
 At least, that's what I hope to achieve.
 It is built using modern C++14, and as such, requires a very recent compiler.

 The library uses a recent (continually updated) version of the msgpack headers.
 I decided to not require it as a dependency but rather keep it in the repo, because it is quite small and header-only.

+# Work in progress

+This library is a work in progress.
+Some things might not work, periodically break or change.

 # Example